delaneyj/datastar/library/README.md

 ### Cons

-- Syntax is still very much in flux, but will stabilize with usage
 - **No progressive enhancement**, you need Javascript enabled.
 Datastar is for making realtime web apps like dashboards, admin panels, etc. If you need progressive enhancement use [Alpine-Ajax](https://alpine-ajax.js.org/) or [HTMX](https://htmx.org/) and stick to just `<a/>` and `<form/>` tags.
 Scripting is a first class citizen in hypermedia systems.
 - Modern browsers only (no IE11 support)
 - Have to use custom attributes (data-\*) so slightly more verbose but spec compliant always
 - Have to use SSE if you use the defaults.
 I little more upfront but allows for faster updates and less code.
-- Less memes and tweets
-- No tests yet (but actively being used on an internal project).
-Plan to use [Vitest](https://vitest.dev/)+[Playwright](https://playwright.dev/) soon
-- Documentation is on its way
 - [No book](https://hypermedia.systems/), but most of hypermedia concepts will port directly over.

 ### Why not just use Vue/React/Svelte?